 Admission to the University does not grant admission to the nursing program.
 All students must apply and be accepted to the major before they can begin the sequence of professional nursing courses.
 Acceptance is on a first-come, first-served basis.
-The program has a fall semester start only.
-Once the program is full, applicants will be placed on campus-specific waiting lists.
-COMPLETE THE ONLINE APPLICATION.
+The program has a fall and spring semester start.

 - Be fully admitted to Bemidji State University.

 - Have a cumulative GPA of 2.5 or higher.
 Click here for a transfer GPA calculator.

 - Submit a Department of Nursing Application.

 - Be a graduate of a state-approved associate degree or diploma nursing program.
 There are no required prerequisite courses.
 A student may still apply if they are in the process of completing their nursing degree.